-Members of the Board of Directors whose terms of office will continue until our Annual Shareholders' Meeting in 2019
+Members of the Board of Directors whose terms of office will continue until our Annual Shareholders' Meeting in 2019 are:

-John R. Haley Board member since: 2011 Age: 55
+John R. Haley

 Mr. Haley has served as Chief Executive Officer of Gosiger, Inc., (a privately owned distributor of computer-controlled machine tools and factory automation systems), Dayton, OH, since 2010.
 He served as a Gosiger managing partner from 2001 to 2010, and as a Division Vice President from 1992 to 2001.
 Mr. Haley is currently a director of Ultra-met Carbide Technologies (privately owned) and the Gosiger Foundation (nonprofit organization).
 Mr. Haley is the brother-in-law of R.H.
 Coker, who is an executive officer of the Company.